mongodb/docs/source/includes/auth-info.rst

       - The ``PLAIN`` mechanism sends the password in cleartext.

       See :doc:`/reference/auth-plugin-c` or :ref:`Install the JDBC
-      Authentication Plugin <install-jdbc-plugin>` for more information
+      Authentication Plugin <install-auth-jdbc-plugin>` for more information
       on the plugins.

 #.
 Provide cleartext credentials for simple username/password